 Crawford employed five men and one boy in 1871.

 Crawford established a custom-built factory at Elbe Street, Leith in 1879.
 The business traded as William Crawford & Sons from 1880.
 By this time the ship biscuit had been replaced by the wheat meal biscuit (similar to a digestive) as the leading product.

 William Crawford died in 1889 as a well-respected figure in Leith and Edinburgh.
 He was succeeded as principal of the firm by his son, William Crawford (1858 – 1926), a man of a retiring disposition.
 It would be due to his efforts that would see the family firm grow to national scale.

 The Elbe Street factory was described as “large” by 1891.

-William Crawford sent two of his sons, Archibald Inglis Crawford (1869 – 1940) and James Crawford to establish a subsidiary in Australia in 1897.
-Having booked their voyage from Liverpool, they reconsidered emigration after sensing opportunity, and instead established the Fairfield Works in the city.
+William Crawford sent two of his brothers, Archibald Inglis Crawford (1869 – 1940) and James Shields Russell Crawford (1863 – 1927), to establish a subsidiary in Australia in 1897.
+The brothers were due to set sail from Liverpool, but instead decided to stay put, and established the Fairfield Works on Binns Road in the city.

 William Crawford & Sons of Leith was registered as a limited liability company with a capital of £251,000 in 1906.
 The Crawford family controlled the company.

 William Crawford & Sons employed hundreds of people at its factories at Leith and Liverpool by 1923.
 By this time the company claimed to be “the oldest of the biscuit manufacturers”.